dnsimple/dnsimple-support/content/articles/google-apps-service.markdown

 # Enabling the Google Apps Service

 Google Apps for Businesses provides cloud-based email, calenders, and much more.
-With DNSimple you can set up the DNS records required by Google Apps using the one-click service we provide.
+With DNSimple's [DNS services](https://dnsimple.com) you can set up the DNS records required by Google Apps using the one-click service we provide.

 ## Adding One-Click Service